-The Chinese mitten crab takes its name from its large, white-tipped claws, which are covered in soft fur.
+The Chinese mitten crab takes its name from its large, white-tipped claws, which are covered in soft fur and resemble mittens.

 However, these Asian crustaceans are anything but soft and cuddly, and have a ravenous appetite for almost anything that gets in their way.